fowlay/gerke-decoder/README.md

 5: Sliding segments: Line segments are fitted to the signal data, thereby locating dashes and dots.

-6: Adaptive segments: Similar to the no. 5 method, except that it adapts to frequency drift and fading.
+6: Adaptive segments: Similar to the no. 5 method, plus it adapts to frequency drift and fading.
 <span style="font-weight: bold;">This is the default decoding
 method</span>.